2019 • $45.00 • 308 pp • paper

 PRAISE FOR THE FIRST EDITION:

 “As a policy-oriented coursebook in the social science arena, Flawed Criminal Justice Policies by Reddington and Bonham is unparalleled.
 The authors' proficiency in examining unsustainable criminal justice policies, the misguided public perception and the capricious nature of the media’s portrayal of crime compels students to reexamine our nation’s crime problem from a much more common sense approach.
-My students described the textbook as 'practical, real world and thought provoking'.
+My students described the textbook as 'practical, real world and thought provoking.'
 I highly recommend this text and many of my colleagues have also adopted it.
-It will truly engage your students and illicit great debates and classroom discussion.” — Professor Joanne C. Metzger J.D, Temple University, Department of Criminal Justice
+It will truly engage your students and elicit great debates and classroom discussion.” — Professor Joanne C. Metzger J.D, Temple University, Department of Criminal Justice